Roiosky/citas_project/README.md

 # citas_project
-This is about a project at CESDE on saturday
+This is about a project at CESDE on saturday.
+An implementation of Junit and validators, Enum, linkedHashMap